Wondering if it is possible to have a profitable rabbitry?

 Find A Way To Be Unique

-Create an experience for your buyers.
+- Create an experience for your buyers.
 Make them want to come back to you and sing your

 A Profitable Rabbitry Needs A Home Base

-80-90% of my rabbit sales come from people finding me on google and getting on my waiting list.
-You need a home base off of social media.
+80-90% of my rabbit sales come from people finding me on google and getting on my email waiting list.

-I used a free website for over 5 years before switching to a hosted website.
-Having a web site gives you the freedom to use other methods like selling your own products and affiliate marketing.
-Which will give you more income then just livestock sales?
+Having a website gives you a level of authority and the freedom to use other methods like money.
+Like selling your own products and making affiliate income.
+Which will give you more income than just livestock sales.